Probabilistic Entanglement Distillation: Error Exponents via Postselected Quantum Hypothesis Testing Against Separable States: Main results

 here $P_s=\frac{I+F}{2}$, $P_{as}=\frac{I-F}{2}$, $F$ is the swap operator, $F=\sum_{ij}\ket{ij}\bra{ji}$.
 Then for each $n\in\mathbb{N}$,

 \end{example} The proof of Example \ref{e1} is placed in the Appendix \ref{aa1}.

 Based on Lemma \ref{l1} and Theorem \ref{t1}, we have

-Next when constraining the probabilistic entanglement distillation of a bipartite state under $\mathcal{DNE}_{\delta}$ instruments, we show the exponent is equal to the postselected quantum hypothesis testing for the state against the separable states when the measurements are restricted to be separable, which corresponds to the third row of Table \ref{ee}. \begin{theorem} Assume $\rho_{AB}$ is a bipartite state, $\delta\ge0$, its asymptotic error exponent of probabilistic entanglement distillation under $\mathcal{DNE}_{\delta}$ is characterized as
+Next when constraining the probabilistic entanglement distillation of a bipartite state under $\mathcal{DNE}_{\delta}$ instruments, we show the exponent is equal to the postselected quantum hypothesis testing for the state against the separable states when the measurements are restricted to be separable. \begin{theorem} Assume $\rho_{AB}^{\otimes n}$ is a bipartite state on $\mathcal{H}_{AB}^{\otimes n}$.
+Let $\delta\ge 0$ and $\{m_n\}_n$ is a sequence of natural numbers.
+Then the error exponent of the entanglement distillation is